ms0g/rt86/README.md

 # RT86- Ray Tracing on 8086/MS-DOS
 ## Overview
-RT86 is a ray tracing engine designed to run on MS-DOS, leveraging the simplicity and constraints of retro computing.
-The project explores low-level graphics programming and brings modern rendering techniques into the world of 16-bit DOS systems.
-With RT86, you can witness fundamental concepts like ray-object intersection, reflections, refractions and lighting – all from within a nostalgic DOS environment.
+RT86 is a re-implementation of ray tracing in one weekend to run on MS-DOS.
+The project brings modern rendering techniques into the world of 16-bit DOS systems.
+With RT86, you can witness fundamental concepts like ray-object intersection, reflections, and refractions – all from within a nostalgic DOS environment.

 <img src="IMG/rtraced.png" alt="image" width="700" height="auto">

 ## Features
-+ `Anti-Aliasing:` Smoothens the output by averaging multiple rays per pixel to reduce jagged edges and produce high-quality visuals.
++ `Anti-Aliasing:` Smoothens the output by averaging multiple rays per pixel to reduce jagged edges.
-+ `Sphere Rendering:` Basic ray-sphere intersection for rendering smooth surfaces.
 + `Refraction & Reflection:` Simulates transparent materials like glass with Snell’s Law and internal reflection.
 Materials scatter or reflect light based on surface properties.
-+ `Defocus Blur:` Simulates depth of field by casting rays from slightly offset origins, mimicking a camera lens's behavior to create blurred backgrounds for added realism.
++ `Defocus Blur:` Simulates depth of field, mimicking a camera lens's behavior to create blurred backgrounds.
 + `Recursive Ray Tracing:` Supports multiple reflection and refraction bounces for lifelike visuals.
 + `Camera System:` Simulates a basic camera with a configurable viewport and field of view.
 + `Multiple Objects:` Ability to add multiple spheres with distinct materials.
 + `Fixed Palette Output:` Optimized for VGA graphics (320x200 resolution, 256 colors).
++ `Hand-Tuned Assembly Optimizations:` Highly optimized pixel writing routine for fast VRAM operations.

 ## How It Works

 RT86 uses ray tracing techniques to render scenes by simulating the behavior of light.
-For each pixel, the engine performs:
+For each pixel, it performs:

-+ Each pixel casts a ray into the scene.
++ Casts a ray from the camera through the pixel into the scene.
-+ If a ray hits an object, the engine determines how the light interacts with the surface.
++ If a ray hits an object, it determines how the light interacts with the surface.
-+ Reflection and refraction rays are recursively traced for realistic lighting and transparency effects.
++ Reflection and refraction rays are recursively traced for transparency effects.
-+ Multiple rays per pixel enable anti-aliasing and defocus blur for high-quality output.
++ Multiple rays per pixel enable anti-aliasing and defocus blur.

 ## Prerequisites
 + Turbo C++ (>= 3.0)